vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 $2 ==> 17.246950765959596
 ```

 First of all, notice that we were able to use $1 variable from the previous example.
 The state is preserved between each command.
-Another interesting feature is that, as you can see, semicolons are optional in most cases.
+Another noteworthy feature is that, as you can see, semicolons are optional in most cases.

 Variables
 ---------
-Even though JShell reclares variables for us when the return value is not assigned to any variable, it is usually better to declare your own variables.
+Even though JShell declares variables for us when the return value is not assigned to any variable, it is usually better to declare your own variables.
 If only for the sake of descriptive naming.
-You can declare variables as you would local variables.
+You can declare them as you would local variables.

 ```jshelllanguage
 jshell> int myVariable = 42